 We like that insiders have been buying shares in the last twelve months.
 Even so, future earnings will be far more important to whether current shareholders make money.
 Dive deeper into the earnings by checking this interactive graph of Lifestyle International Holdings's earnings, revenue and cash flow.

 What About Dividends?

-When looking at investment returns, it is important to consider the difference between total shareholder return (TSR) and share price return.
-The TSR incorporates the value of any discounted capital raisings, along with any dividends, based on the assumption that the dividends are reinvested.
+As well as measuring the share price return, investors should also consider the total shareholder return (TSR).
+The TSR incorporates the value of any spin-offs or discounted capital raisings, along with any dividends, based on the assumption that the dividends are reinvested.
 So for companies that pay a generous dividend, the TSR is often a lot higher than the share price return.
-As it happens, Lifestyle International Holdings’s TSR for the last 3 years was 64%, which exceeds the share price return mentioned earlier.
-And there’s no prize for guessing that the dividend payments largely explain the divergence!
+In the case of Lifestyle International Holdings, it has a TSR of -36% for the last year.
+That exceeds its share price return that we previously mentioned.
+And there's no prize for guessing that the dividend payments largely explain the divergence!